peternmai/ProjectDrive16_17/about.md

 # About Us

 Hello!
-We are a diverse group of undergraduate students from the University of California, San Diego.
+We are a multidisciplinary group of undergraduate students from the University of California, San Diego.
 Though every member from our team came from a very different background, we all share one trait together: our deep passion and drive to not only learn, but also advance the field of autonomous systems.
 Let's meet the team!